Shivendra Singh Dungarpur: Short films and television

 Shivendra directed a 26-episode series Rahe Na Rahe Hum produced by Contiloe Films for Star TV and hosted by scriptwriter and lyricist Javed Akhtar.
 He also produced a five-episode serial for Doordarshan based on the classic novel Bhoole Bisre Chitra written by Shri Bhagwati Charan Verma.
-Dungarpur Films has produced two short films I became… and Room 19.
-I became… was given a gold medal at the IDPA Awards 2006 for the Best Short Fiction film of the year.
+Dungarpur Films has produced two short films I became... and Room 19.
+I became... was given a gold medal at the IDPA Awards 2006 for the Best Short Fiction film of the year.
 It also won the award for the Best Short Film at the Marbella Film Festival in 2007 and was shortlisted for the Kathmandu Film Festival 2008.

+Curation

+For the first time in the history of Indian cinema, the Academy Museum of Motion Pictures in Los Angeles presented a curated selection of 12 iconic films from Indi - Emotion in Colour: A Kaleidoscope of Indian Cinema - which was curated by Shivendra Singh Dungarpur and ran from March 7 to April 19, 2025.